dreamup-ai/dreamup-quickstart-guide/Markdown/Using Discord.md

 # Using Discord
 Discord is a community space to learn and share art.
 This is the best resource to learn about DreamUp and connect with other users.
 It is highly recommended to join the server.

-Signing Up for Discord
+## Signing Up for Discord
      1. First, create a Discord account or log in to your current account with Discord.
 There is also a link on the top  menu of DreamUp.ai.

-     2. Here is a link to the server: Discord
+     2. Here is a link to the server: Discord [I'm an inline-style link](https://www.google.com)